RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Create Pattern Field Operator]({% image_path business-central-create-pattern-field-operator.png %}){:width="600px"}

-10. Since there are only 3 possible status, we are going to configure the _Value list_ with the following values:
+10. Since there are only 3 possible status, we are going to configure the fields with the values below and then click _Next_.

-    `Standard,Silver,Gold`
+    - the _Value list_ with the following values: `Standard,Silver,Gold`

-    Set the _Default value_ to `Standard` and then click _Next_.
+    - The _Default value_ to `Standard`

     ![Business Central Create Pattern Field Values]({% image_path business-central-create-pattern-field-values.png %}){:width="600px"}

-11. We can now configure the header of the column
+11. We can now configure the header of the column `Header`: `Status`.

-    Header: `Status`
+    ![Business Central Create Pattern Field Header]({% image_path business-central-create-pattern-field-header.png %}){:width="600px"}

-    Click Finish and go back to the `Model` tab in the editor.
+12. Click Finish and go back to the `Model` tab in the editor.
 You should see the newly created column.

-    ![Business Central Create Pattern Field Header]({% image_path business-central-create-pattern-field-header.png %}){:width="600px"}

-12. Repeat the same steps to add 2 more columns:
+13. Repeat the same steps to add 2 more columns:

     - Pattern:
         - Fact type: `FraudData`
         - Binding: `data`